Aranna-0572/Proof-of-Love/English-edition.md

 - Source of Wisdom: Love originates from wisdom—it is the consensus interface, connective mechanism, and management logic produced during the evolution of intelligence.
 It enables living beings to allocate resources reasonably, coordinate relationships, and secure safety and happiness in complex environments.

-- Trinity of Mind: Love is the unity of wisdom, emotion, and behavior.
+- The Trinity: Love is the unity of wisdom, emotion, and behavior.

 - Essence of Life: Love arises from a profound self-understanding of life itself.
 It is the inevitable choice of both individuals and groups in the pursuit of self-knowledge and self-realization.